dankamongmen/raptorial/README.md

   simply use -c explicitly to use a directory other than the systemwide default /var/cache/apt/apt-file. this eliminates a class of pathological problems (i.e., partially broken user cache with working system cache).
-* -F/--fixed-string is not supported; it was only necessary due to (very questionable) implict Kleene closures at the beginning and ending of a search term, but only searches specified with -r.
-If you want this behavior, explicitly enclose the search term in Kleene closures ('*' characters).
+* -F/--fixed-string is not supported. it only applied to -r/--regex-style searches in the old apt-file(1). raptorial-file(1) always matches the content text against the search terms for any presence. to require a full match, use '^term$'.

 # Design